 Amir Mashkoori, '84 Business, '86 M.B.A.

-Amir Mashkoori is CEO of Kovio.
-His has 30 years of experience in the semiconductor industry and an in-depth understanding of how to create new businesses and drive demand for emerging products and technologies.
-Mashkoori came to Kovio from Spansion, the largest company focused exclusively on Flash memory.
+Amir Mashkoori was most recently CEO of Kovio and oversaw sale of the company to Thinfilm.
+He has 30 years of experience in the semiconductor industry and an in-depth understanding of how to create new businesses and drive demand for emerging products and technologies.
+Mashkoori came to Kovio from Spansion, the largest company focused exclusively on flash memory.
 He began his career at AMD in 1978, serving in various senior level operational roles for a period of 17 years.
 Mashkoori and his wife, Danette, have three sons and live in Los Gatos.
 He is an avid cyclist.